How Do Blood Thinners Help with Erectile Dysfunction?

 Beyond its effectiveness as an erectile dysfunction treatment, some people wonder if Viagra also works as a blood thinner.
 Here’s what you should know.

-Types of Blood Thinners
+Examples of Blood Thinners

 Warfarin